Cannabis helps reduce Alcohol intake

 A few years ago, I received this in an outraged email from a therapist subscribed to my mailing list.
 It was written in response to me talking about how cannabis appears to be helpful in tapering people off alcohol.
 “I’m unsubscribing because this is irresponsible behavior,” they wrote.

 “Clean and sober” used to be the gold standard.
-But maybe we need to make room for a new approach – what some are calling “Marijuana Maintenance.
+But maybe we need to make room for a new approach – what some are calling “Marijuana Maintenance.“

 “I used to use marijuana to numb,” one of my students told me.
 It had been one of her former addictions – along with crack and alcohol.
 “But now I’m in recovery and I’m on marijuana maintenance,” she added as we discussed her path of emotional and trauma recovery.

 While the term hasn’t yet made its way into academic literature (yet), the science is catching up quickly.
-In recent years, a significant amount of published studies suggest that when used intentionally, cannabis helps reduce alcohol intake for some people.
+In recent years, a significant number of published studies suggest that when used intentionally, cannabis helps reduce alcohol intake for some people.
 Most recently:

 And earlier studies had already laid a strong foundation:

 Of course, using of cannabis in this respect is something far different from the pursuit of “numbing” with substances.
-It’s quite clear the “numbing” process is a logical approach for a person desperately trying to quiet painful emotions like anxiety, anger, depression, and low self-esteem – which is a whole other conversation!
+It’s quite clear the “numbing” process is a logical approach for a person desperately trying to quiet painful emotions like anxiety, anger, depression, and low self-esteem – which is a whole other conversation.

 What are your thoughts on this approach, the idea of using cannabis to wean off alcohol?
 Drop down to the comments section and let me know!